puskasmate/puck-game/README.md

 ### Requirements

-Building the project requires JDK 11 and [Apache Maven](https://maven.apache.org/).
+Building the project requires JDK 11 or later and [Apache Maven](https://maven.apache.org/).

+**NOTE**

+The latest version of JDK at the time when the project was created is 16.
+It is possible that you have to update the version of the dependencies and/or plugins to work with JDKs above 16.